Vignesh2208/Melody/docs/about.rst

     - application layer thread: emulates smart grid applications (IPC layer)
     - attack layer thread: intercepts, modifies, and injects application level packets
-    - network layer thread: handles packet transmissions and receptions
+    - network layer thread: handles packet transmission and reception

 Melody supports emulation of traffic with actual processes spawned on mininet hosts by emulation drivers.
 These processes may be spawned by the emulation drivers at specified offsets of time from the start of the experiment, and may follow one of three different timing patterns.
 Melody generates packets either by emulating actual production software when possible or by embedding packet traces collected from arbitrary networks in the modelled network.